Power of Attorney: What's That About?

 Pros:

-Grants Control: you will be the the one to to choose who manages your affairs.
+Grants Control: You will be the one to choose who manages your affairs.

 Operational Convenience: POAs for real property or vehicles allow a designated person to handle your decisions for you if you are traveling or unable to be present.